charleennewland/blog/operational_excellence_pt1.md

   <img width="300" height="300" src="https://github.com/charleennewland/blog/assets/138404574/f7fd2a30-dc56-479c-ac61-48b921956446/300/300">
 </p>

 Before we get into methodologies, models and techniques, I have to clarify the definitions of continuous improvement and operational excellence.
 These terms are sometimes used interchangeably in the business world; while there is a close association between the two, they are in fact two different things.
-In this blog post, we will focus on the definition of continuous improvement, and in the next, the focus will be on operational excellence.
+Let's get to it.

 #### What is Continuous Improvement?
 There are several definitions for continuous improvement in academic writing.
 Although there are similarities between these definitions, they all emphasise a different point of view.